How to Run A Photography Consultation

 BUT…they probably have a few hesitations or questions surrounding hiring you or working with a pro photographer.
 The purpose of a consultation is to show them the ways they can work with you and make it EASY.
 You also are establishing TRUST.

-TIP 1: Make it an Easy “YES”
+TIP 1: Make it an Easy “YES” to have the consultation

 If you feel like you’re having a hard time getting people to commit to a photography consultation at all, make it EASY.
-I have a schedule inside Honeybook where they can grab a time quickly and easily.
-Tell them how long it’s going to take and lower the level of commitment to a 15-20 min call and ensure they have all the details!
+I have a scheduler link inside Honeybook where they can grab a time quickly and easily.

 TIP 2: Ask the Right Questions During The Consultation